import logging

 """Interface to extend the Scheduler

-triggered.
-This runs user code within the scheduler thread that can
+method of the scheduler is run.
+This runs user code within the scheduler

-perform arbitrary operations in synchrony with the scheduler itself.
+thread that can perform arbitrary operations in synchrony with the scheduler

 Plugins are often used for diagnostics and measurement, but have full